Epoxy-ai/senior-engineer-evaluation/README.md

 2. Filter the incoming `BetOffer` messages down to only leagues that are represented in the `league-info` data.
 This data can be fetched from the mock API with this url: `https://sports.com/league-info`.
 Please use the `axios` library for fetching.
 Details about the sample data structure are [here](#sample-json-data).

-3. For all `BetOffer` messages that contain `outcomes` with `participantType: "team"`, fetch the team info data from the mock API `https://sports.com/team-info/{id}`.
-Attach this data to the outcome object on the field `participantInfo`.
+3. Fetch team info data from the mock API `https://sports.com/team-info/{id}`.
+Augment every outcome where `participantType: "team"` with the fetched team info data by adding it to a property called `particpantInfo`.
 Please use the `axios` library for fetching.
 Details about the sample data structure are [here](#sample-json-data).

-4. For all `BetOffer` messages that contain `outcomes` with `participantType: "player"`, fetch the player info data from the mock API `https://sports.com/player-info/{id}`.
-Attach this data to the outcome object on the field `participantInfo`.
+4. Fetch player info data from the mock API `https://sports.com/player-info/{id}`.
+Augment every outcome where `participantType: "player"` with the fetched player info data by adding it to a property called `particpantInfo`.
 Please use the `axios` library for fetching.
 Details about the sample data structure are [here](#sample-json-data).

 5. Publish the augmented `BetOffer` messages to the destination AWS SQS Queue using the minimum number of batch publishing operations, utilizing the `aws-sdk` library.
 The destination queue url is `https://epoxy.ai/destinationqueue`.
 The ordering of the published messages should match the order in which they were received.